nathansnellaert/subsets-connectors/README.md

 # Subsets Connectors

 This project contains the data connectors used to build the subset data warehouse.
-It currently 100+ datasets, such as:
+It currently contains 100+ datasets, such as:

 - Commodity prices
 - Federal reserve economic data